Evolution of Electricity markets in Europe

 Enter the world of electricity markets in Europe

-‘Evolution of electricity markets in Europe’ is an 8-week online course in collaboration with the European Commission, ACER, and ENTSOE.
-Each week has reading activities, quizzes, forum discussions, and a live class to wrap up the week.
+‘Evolution of electricity markets in Europe’ is an 9-week online course in collaboration with the European Commission, ACER, and ENTSOE.
+Each week has reading activities, quizzes, forum discussions, office hours, and a live class to wrap up the week.
 Participants interact with each other, with the course instructors, and with expert panellists.

-The implementation of EU Electricity Network Codes and the Clean Energy Package is changing electricity markets in Europe.
-During this training, we provide a platform for experts to share experiences, and for non-experts to get up to speed with the evolution of electricity markets in Europe.
+European electricity markets have been stress tested during the energy crisis of 2021-2022, leading to an electricity market reform.
+Rather than representing a revolution, this reform builds further upon the ongoing implementation and revision of the EU Electricity Network Codes and the Clean Energy Package.
+During this training, we provide a platform for experts to share experiences and for non-experts with a basic understanding of the electricity markets to get up to speed with the latest evolutions in Europe.

 Course director